VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 The resulting clusters look pretty interesting, with clearly differentiated characteristics:

 * Cluster 0 contains the neighbourhoods with fewer gyms, supermarkets, ice cream shops, coworking spaces and monuments.
 At the same time is not the cluster with fewer swimming pools.
 This cluster corresponds to the outskirts neighbourhoods, where we can expect low rental prices, but also not many people spending their working hours there.
-The absence of similar busnesses, like gyms, makes us discard cluster 0.
+The absence of similar businesses, like gyms, makes us discard cluster 0.

 * Cluster 1 contains the most touristic areas, with plenty of business of all kinds, but also expected very high rental prices.

 * Clusters 2 and 3 are somehow similar: with a good amount of gyms and supermarkets, not the most central but also not too far from the center and therefore quite well connected.
 The main difference we can notice between cluster 2 and 3 is the higher amount of coworking spaces in cluster 3, which can point towards areas with office buildings, where people spend their working days, which is exactly what we are looking for.
 Also, we can see that there is a similar amount of gyms in clusters 3 and 2, but a lower amount of pools in cluster 3, which is also good for our future business.
 That lead us to pick a neighbourhood from cluster 3.

-Among the neighbourhoods in cluster 3, we want to look for one that with zero swimming pools nearby, a high amount of similar businesses nearby, and a low amount of undesired businesses/spots nerby.
+Among the neighbourhoods in cluster 3, we want to look for one that with zero swimming pools nearby, a high amount of similar businesses nearby, and a low amount of undesired businesses/spots nearby.
 The top three neighbourhoods of cluster 3 meet this criteria.
-Not surprisingly, they also have the best (lowest) calculated custom ratio, which basically sumarizes the information about desired and undesired business nearby.
+Not surprisingly, they also have the best (lowest) calculated custom ratio, which basically summarizes the information about desired and undesired business nearby.

 Finally, order to make a final decision among our last candidates, we use the rental data collected by the [main Spanish real-state portal](https://www.idealista.com/news/estadisticas/precio-linea-metro/madrid).
 The date is especially well suited for us, since it also takes metro stations as reference points.
 There we can see the following average prices for rent and purchase: